1 Day Zooming through Zürich

 How to Get Around Switzerland?

 Before we dive into the specifics of travel to Zürich Switzerland, it’s important to make sure you’re properly equipped to travel around the country as a whole.
 Regardless of your preferred mode of transportation, be sure to download SBB Mobile: Switzerland’s most popular public transport app and your key to success in navigating the country.
-Within the simple interface you’ll find customizable time tables with suggested routes between locations which you can use to purchase your tickets and get relevant transit information while on the move.
+Within the simple interface you’ll find customizable time tables with suggested routes between locations which you can use to purchase your tickets and get relevant transit information while on the go.

 Depending on the specifics of your itinerary, the Swiss Travel Pass could be a huge cost saver — and save you the headache of purchasing tickets every time you commute.
-This single pass gives you unlimited travel by train, bus and boat, on top of free admission to more than 500 museums with a 50% discount on common mountain excursions.
+This single pass gives you unlimited travel by train, bus, and boat, on top of free admission to more than 500 museums with a 50% discount on common mountain excursions.
 If Zürich is your first and last stop in Switzerland—you likely won’t need this pass—however, if you’re flying into the largest city as a jumping off point for further exploration into nearby natural escapes like Lauterbrunnen or Interlaken, then you should certainly investigate the potential cost savings here.

-When purchasing a pass you’ll need to choose between two variations: the Swiss Travel Pass and Swiss Travel Pass Flex, with the former, cheaper option valid through consecutive days of travel while the latter, more expensive option can be activated on freely selectable days within the month.
+• When purchasing a pass you’ll need to choose between two variations: the Swiss Travel Pass and Swiss Travel Pass Flex, with the former, cheaper option valid through consecutive days of travel while the latter, more expensive option can be activated on freely selectable days within the month.
 You’ll need to figure out the destinations you plan to visit in advance to determine which of these options will be the most cost-effective for you.
 As a general guideline, if you’re in Switzerland for less than 2 weeks, the regular Swiss Travel Pass will likely suffice.

 Pro Tip: